Mah-En/T-shirt-Image-Retrieval-and-Captioning-System/README.md

     * **Result Extraction:** The top `top_k` image paths and their corresponding captions are retrieved using these ranked indices.
 * **`display_retrieved_images_with_captions(query_text_input, image_paths_list, captions_list, top_k=5)` Function:**
     * Orchestrates the text retrieval and then displays the retrieved images along with their captions for visual inspection.

-This detailed breakdown demonstrates the functional implementation of each system component, highlighting the specific roles of chosen pre-trained models and auxiliary libraries in achieving the desired information retrieval and captioning capabilities.

 ## 6. Pre-trained Model Justification: A Detailed Review